HadziqM/MHFZ-database-editor/README.md

 - use "set all prem" to set premium gacha coin in input value to all character    <br />
 - use "set all trial" to set trial gacha coin in input value to all character   <br />
 ### Guild Edit
-- use "sp spec" to set RP from input value to specific guild name   <br />
+- use "rp spec" to set RP from input value to specific guild name   <br />
 - use "rp all" to set RP from input value to all guild in database  <br />
 ### Login Boost Edit
 - use "search" to know your character id <br />